actions-marketplace-validations/afterthought_aws-secrets-manager-action/README.md

         *dev*
         app1/dev/*
       ```
+- `mapped-secrets`:
+  - List of secret names with prefixes.
+This feature works with a ignores the secret name and instead maps each JSON field for json secrets to an ENV var using the prefix.
+  - Examples:
+      ```yaml
+      mapped-secrets: |
+        [
+          {
+            "prefix": "DB_",
+            "secret": "MY_DB_SECRET"
+          }
+        ]
+      ```
+    This results in an environment variable for each json field prefixed with DB.
+I.e. DB_HOST and DB_PASSWORD.

 - `parse-json`
   - If `parse-json: true` and secret value is a **valid** stringified JSON object, it will be parsed and flattened.
 Each of the key value pairs in the flattened JSON object will become individual secrets.
 The original secret name will be used as a prefix.
   - Examples: